michal-franc/michal-franc.github.io/_drafts/net-sorting/2018-05-15-net-sorting-part1.md

 There is something special happening when you join bot `foreach` and `List`.
 This special thing is called `Enumerator`.

-`foreach` is just a syntactic sugar, great [blog post][foreach-internals[ about the internal].

-We can use great tool called [sharplab.io][sharp-lab] to check how syntactic sugar is resolved by the compiler.
+`foreach` is just a syntactic sugar [^foreach-internals].
+We can use great tool called [sharplab.io][sharp-lab] to check how it is resolved by the compiler.

 [sharp-lab]:https://sharplab.io/